About psychology-law research:

 It is no doubt a lot of work.
 And the road to become a licensed psychologist (which requires earning a PhD or PsyD degree in clinical, counseling, or school psychology, among other things) who practices forensic psychology (which ideally involves specialty training in or soon after graduate school) is especially long and competitive.
 But the work is highly interesting, meaningful, and consequential, and it can also be fairly lucrative.

 Some of these comments apply as well to related but distinct future careers, with their own graduate school training routes, including correctional psychologist, licensed professional counselor, licensed clinical social worker, certified alcohol and drug counselor, licensed marriage and family therapist, specialty probation or parole officer, and lawyer.
-I advise students in my lab about these alternative educational and career options, which may be a better fit for some of them.
+Dr. King advises students in his lab about these alternative educational and career options, which may be a better fit for some of them.

-Note: My lab is likely not a very good fit for students interested in forensic psychiatry, as psychiatry has a very different training route than applied psychology and the other human services.
+Dr. King's lab is likely not a good fit for students interested in forensic psychiatry, as psychiatry has a very different training route than applied psychology and the other human services.
 The same may also be true for students primarily interested in child advocacy, criminology, and law enforcement.